templaza/tz_portfolio_old/README.md

 *** Changelog ***

+07/09/2014 - 3.2.3

+	New Feature: Layout builder of template style for Article Single.

 06/20/2014 - 3.2.2

 	Fix some error: with plazart v3.5 (hidden menu when press mouse on right), js when create or edit field in admin.